edgedb/easy-edgedb/README.md

 }
 ```

-While we're at it, let's practice reverse lookup again on our visits.
+While we're doing this, let's practice reverse lookup again on our visits.
 Here's one:

 ```
 SELECT Ship.<ship[IS Visit] {